-The combined synchronicity of Pluto’s entrance into the sign which oversees the administration of business and all things “corporate”, Capricorn with the world finding out about the worst case of financial fraud in history was a warning from the Universe that Man’s obsessive greed and wanton materialism had to change if humanity wished to still have an unfolding Future.
+The combined synchronicity of Pluto’s entrance into the sign which oversees the administration of business and all things “corporate”, Capricorn with the world finding out about the worst case of financial fraud in history was a warning from the Universe that Man’s wanton materialism had to change if humanity wished to still have an unfolding Future.

 And the wrongful actions of an exceptionally greedy Taurean would be made public knowledge for society to mark and remember.

 Including fabricated gains, Bernie Madoff single handedly robbed investors and the U.S. economy of nearly $65 Billion (yes, with a “B”) dollars when his Ponzi scheme imploded and financially collapsed at the end of 2008.